kyma-project/kyma/docs/helm-broker/docs/03-03-create-bundles-repo.md

   ├── index.yaml                   # A file which defines available bundles
 ```

 Follow the `{bundle_name}-{bundle_version}` convention to name your bundles.
-In the `index.yaml` file, provide an entry for every single bundle.
+In the `index.yaml` file, provide an entry for every single bundle from your bundles repository.
 The `index.yaml` file must have the following structure:

 ```
 apiVersion: v1